pepperize/cdk-organizations/README.md

 ```

 - The parent of an organizational unit (OU) can be either the organization's root or another OU within the organization.
 - An organizational unit (OU) can't be moved.
-You have first to create a new OU, move all the accounts and then delete the old OU.
+You have to create a new OU first, move all the accounts and then delete the old OU.
 - For deletion of an organizational unit (OU) you must first move all accounts out of the OU and any child OUs, and then you can delete the child OUs.
 [Deleting an organizational unit](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous.html#delete-ou)

 See [IOrganizationalUnit](https://github.com/pepperize/cdk-organizations/blob/main/API.md#@pepperize/cdk-organizations.IOrganizationalUnit)